“Without the right tools, little is possible. With the right ones, everything is.”

 Bottom line: The world desperately needs guidance on how to start a blog that matters!

-So over then next few weeks I’m going to share with you the people and tools that have made this site what it is (I’ll also tell you exactly how Live Your Legend’s business works and even the details of how it makes money).
-I hope it provides some clarity to the path we’re all capable of walking.
+So I’d like to share with you the people and tools that have made this site what it is (in future posts, I’ll also tell you exactly how Live Your Legend’s business works and even the details of how it makes money).
+I hope it adds some clarity to the path we’re all capable of walking.

 Now onto the good stuff.